-While corporate learning has undergone dramatic changes in recent years, one constant has been the importance of executive education leaders understanding how organizations identify, evaluate, and select the best executive education partner.
-Additionally, understanding the critical decision criteria and the final selection process has been of interest to various audiences.
-This study takes a 'Voice of the Customer' approach, which involved interview questions with global practitioners and following up with a video interview.
-These individuals were all skilled at the partner selection process and what clients value most in these relationships.
+While corporate learning has undergone dramatic changes in recent years, one constant has been the challenge of identifying the best executive education partner.
+Understanding the key decision criteria and final selection process has been of interest to various audiences.
+This study takes a 'Voice of the Customer' approach - surveying and interviewing global practitioners skilled at partner selection and what clients value most in those relationships.